Obligations of EU Exporters

 (c) articles containing substances listed in Part 2 or 3 of Annex I in unreacted form or mixtures containing such substances in a concentration that triggers labelling obligations under CLP irrespective of the presence of any other substances;

-exported in the previous calendar year using ePIC (Article 10 report).
+exported in the previous calendar year using ePIC (Article 10 report) regardless of the intended use of the chemical.
 Please note that Article 10 reports are not required for Annex I substances, on their own or in mixtures, exported for R&D use below 10kg per calendar year.
 Please see the ePIC Industry User Manual for advice on completing this report.

 To assist you in determining your role under our chemical legislation, please visit our 'Role Finder Tool'.